 Step 1.
 Make sure your mushrooms are really clean.
 You can read about how to clean mushrooms properly, just to make sure that you are making the most of them.
 Brown your mushrooms and onions in your heavy based sauce pan over a medium-high heat.
 I used a cast iron pan, but any large one will do.

 Step 2.
 Deglaze your pan with some chicken broth.
 Just enough to get all the brown bits up.
 Add your potatoes, carrots and turkey.
-Mix in 2 Tbsp of cornstarch.
+Mix in 2 tablespoon of cornstarch.

 Step 3.
 Add the rest of your broth and the cream.
 Mix well, Bring to the boil and simmer gently until the carrots and potatoes are cooked.
 About 20 minutes.